-The importance of leveraging technology in education while acknowledging the potential risks that come along with it is necessary to future-proof education, as is recognised in the third National Education Policy of India proposed in July this year.
+The importance of leveraging technology in education while acknowledging the potential risks that come along with it is necessary to future-proof education.
+It is even recognised in the third National Education Policy of India proposed in July 2020.
 Holistic edtech solutions are needed to support this plan by providing a platform that is responsive to the needs of educators and learners, such as with a learning management system, or LMS for short.

 Active learning, a form of learning where students are required to participate in tasks and engage with the material as opposed to merely consuming theory, is an evidenced approach for students to learn better.
 Rather than observing, students are put into practical tasks and can interact with their newfound knowledge.
 When online learning is involved, there is a misconception that teaching can only be passive and remote.
 Since schools were forced into virtual classrooms, educators have been struggling with different methods of boosting interactivity and incorporating active learning in the online classroom.
 Enter LMSs, an innovative solution that leverages technology to offer a customised and curated educational experience while aiding teachers with the resources for robust content delivery.